-There is only a slight difference in the heat pump sequence of operation if you own a Rheem or a Ruud heat pump system. as the blower motor fan and the compressor contactor are energized so is the reversing valve.
+There is only a slight difference in the operation if you own a Rheem or a Ruud heat pump system.
+As the blower motor fan and the compressor contactor are energized so is the reversing valve.
 All other manufacturers energize the reversing valve in the cooling mode.
 The reason most manufacturers energize the reversing valve in the cooling mode is because if the valve fails they want the valve to fail to the heating cycle as heating is more important than cooling from the air conditioner.

 Heat Pump Sequence of Operation with the Defrost Cycle

 On colder nights when the heat pump runs for an extended period of time the heat pump will collect frost simply because it typically operates below the dew point and so the humidity will accumulate in the form of frost or ice on the condenser coils.
-This ice needs to be defrosted and regular readers who read the Heat Pump pages here at High Performance HVAC will know in the heat pump sequence of operation the heat pump defrost cycle method is typically on a timer so when the heat pump running for a specified time the defrost cycle will kick in and thaw out or defrost the frost or ice on the condenser coils.
-The time interval in the heat pump sequence of operation defrost cycle is manually set by the HVAC installation technician when the heat pump is installed and will vary from region to region.
+This ice needs to be defrosted and regular readers who read the Heat Pump pages here at High Performance HVAC will know the defrost cycle method is typically on a timer so when the heat pump running for a specified time the defrost cycle will kick in and thaw out or defrost the frost or ice on the condenser coils.
+The time interval in the defrost cycle is manually set by the HVAC installation technician when the unit is installed and will vary from region to region.

-When the defrost cycle energizes in the heat pump sequence of operation the reversing valve switches mode to the air conditioning mode switching the whole heat pump system into an air conditioner in the cooling mode.
+When the defrost cycle energizes the reversing valve switches mode to the air conditioning mode switching the whole heat pump system into an air conditioner in the cooling mode.
 This is necessary to defrost the condenser coils but it is counteracted through the defrost control by the defrost control.
 The defrost control energizes the back-up heat so the heat pump continues to provide heat.
-This timed cycle in the heat pump sequence of operation ends after a certain amount of time as determined by the manufacturer of the heat pump and everything switches back to normal heat pump mode.
+This timed cycle ends after a certain amount of time as determined by the manufacturer of the heat pump and everything switches back to normal heat pump mode.

 Heat Pump Sequence of Operation